du0ks/android-bloatware-remover/README.md

 This script removes all the OEM Google, Facebook Xiaomi(unneccesary ones) and telemetry services from your phone easily.
 ## Purpose
 Without using adb shell, these OEM applications cannot be removed on your phone.
 Moreover these applications are exploit your privacy.
-I suggest you to use alternatives from F-Droid.
+I strongly suggest you to use alternatives from F-Droid.

 ## Deleted Applications
 * Telemetry services (MIUI, Google, Facebook, Tencent, WPS)